appwrite/appwrite/CONTRIBUTING.md

 Please avoid introducing new dependencies to Appwrite without consulting the team.
 New dependencies can be very helpful but also introduce new security and privacy issues, complexity, and impact total docker image size.

-Adding a new dependency should have vital value on the product with minimum possible risk.
+Adding a new dependency should have vital value on the product with a minimum potential risk.

 ## Introducing New Features